Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 If you'd like my detailed post about how to make perfect sushi rice (rice cooker method), please see this post!

-Follow these easy steps to roll your own hosomaki at home:
+Follow these easy steps to roll your own maki roll at home:

 - Prepare your workspace - Place a bamboo sushi rolling mat on a clean surface.
 (Tip: You can find these much cheaper at an Asian grocery store than online.)